turbot/guardrails-samples/calculated_policies/README.md

 - Calculated Policies should be always children of a Smart Folder resource
 - The resource to associate with the Smart Folder should use a variable for the target resource

-  - it should be called `target_resource`
-  - it should have no default value in `variables.tfvars`

   ```terraform
   variable "target_resource" {
     description = "Enter the resource ID or AKA for the resource to apply the calculated policy"